TRANSFORM YOUR MEMORIES INTO MEMOIR IN 5 WEEKS by Dorit Sasson

 - Is one of your goals to publish your memoir and build your platform?

-Note: Class sessions will be in the form of handouts, powerpoints, and videos.
-Students will submit their assignments and receive student and instructor feedback.
+Note: Class sessions will be in the form of handouts and powerpoints on the easy to understand Slack work platform.
+Each week students will submit their assignments, participate in discussions and receive student and instructor feedback.

 I was getting my manuscript ready for my publisher, and knew it was time to create a marketing plan, and knew that blogging a book was going to be part of the process and voila, “Dorit’s Blog Your Fiction or Non-fiction Book and Reach Your Target Readers” appeared in my email inbox.
 I wanted to figure out how to use my current Journal Writing Power blog in building my book reader community.
 I wanted to learn more about how to maximize the blogging process to build my platform and increase book sales.
 I wanted to learn how to do more than blog chapters of my book.
 I got specifics on how to pull themes and details from my book and get them into keyword-friendly, niche reader-friendly blog posts.
 I got details on what elements to include in successful blog posts.
 I’m putting together a Blog My Book plan and schedule which includes outlining topic posts list that I came up with in class, doing guest post blog opportunities research and rereading my class lessons for additional ideas and pearls of wisdom. ~ Mari McCarthy of Create Write Now